 Are investors trading properties with someone else?

 In a traditional sense, yes.
-Since this code came about in the 1920s, people were able to (and still can) swap their investment property for someone else’s.
+Since this code came about in the 1920s, people could (and still can) swap their investment property for someone else’s.
 Nowadays, it’s pretty unusual for this to happen.

 Many 1031 exchanges happen through a three-party system.
 In other words, a third party or middleman holds onto your profits from selling, then uses that money to get your next property.